-Government systems that are used to organizing teaching-learning by age and grade can be resistant to approaches like Teaching at the Right Level: Here is an account of how these efforts played out in the state of Bihar in India.
+Government systems that are used to organizing teaching-learning by age and grade can be resistant to approaches like Teaching at the Right Level: Click the link below to access the account of how these efforts played out in the state of Bihar in India.

 How Do Systems Respond to Disruptive Pedagogic Innovations?
 The Case of Pratham in Bihar by Rukmini Banerji, 2015.
 RISE working paper series.

 These are longer and more academic but will give you a sense of the depth of the work at Pratham.

 About the teaching-learning method: This article outlines the evolution of Pratham’s teaching-learning approach as well as the development of the implementation models over time.